mongodb-university/Bluehawk/docs/docs/reference/tags.md

 You can use the [snip](#snip) or [copy](#copy) CLI commands with the [state](#state) flag to generate output files that contain only content from a specific named state.
 When you use the `--state` flag to specify a state, all state blocks other than the specified state are removed from the output.
+If a file has state blocks but you do not specify a `--state` flag in the CLI, no content from the state blocks is included in the generated output.
 All content not in a state block is unaffected and outputs normally.

 `state` can be helpful for managing tutorial code